 10. Visit the Vietnam Unit Memorial Monument

 Address: Coronado, CA 92118

-The Vietnam Unit Memorial Monument is a tribute consisting of 30 panels adorned with flags dedicated to the men and women that lost their lives during the Vietnam War.
-The wall consists of names of U.S. Navy Sailors and Coast Guard Sailors that were in the Vietnam War, as well as recipients of the Navy Cross and the Medal of Honor.
+The Vietnam Unit Memorial Monument is a tribute consisting of 30 panels adorned with flags dedicated to the men and women who lost their lives during the Vietnam War.
+The wall consists of names of U.S. Navy Sailors and Coast Guard Sailors who were in the Vietnam War, as well as recipients of the Navy Cross and the Medal of Honor.

 In addition, three restored boats are located on the site.
-These restored boats are known as riverine boats, and they are similar to the ones that sailors and coastguardsmen used while traveling through the rivers in Vietnam.
+These restored boats are known as riverine boats, similar to the ones that sailors and coastguardsmen used while traveling through the rivers in Vietnam.

-These boats have been restored to their full beauty, so you can feel free to take pictures and marvel at their engineering!
+These boats have been restored to their full beauty, so you can take pictures and marvel at their engineering!
 Visit their website to find out more about visiting the monument or how you can help when visiting.

 11. Take a Trip to the San Diego Zoo

 Address: 2920 Zoo Dr, San Diego, CA 92101